xwmx/nb/README.md

 ## `nb` Notebook Specification

-Notebooks in `nb` are directories that:

-- Are initialized as git repositories
+Notebooks in `nb` are directories that contain a valid `.git` directory, indicating that it has been initialized as a git repository, and a `.index` file.
-- Contain a `.index` file

 ### `.index` File